apify/make-integrations-scraper/README.md

 ## Make Integrations Scraper

 This Apify Actor scrapes the list of integrations from the Make Integrations page.
-The data are stored in a key-value store as JSON list under the key `make_integrations`.
+The data are stored in a key-value store as JSON list under the defined key.

 ## Input schema